 - Using a case-by-case approach when deciding program and housing placement for LGBTI individuals (115.42).
-Transgender and intersex individuals, in particular, have varying needs based on gender identity, including whether they have transitioned from one gender to another with medical and/or surgical assistance. - Giving an individual's perceptions about their safety, housing, and facility placement serious consideration.
+Transgender and intersex individuals, in particular, have varying needs based on gender identity, including whether they have transitioned from one gender to another with medical and/or surgical assistance. - Giving the perceptions of individuals about their safety, housing, and facility placement serious consideration.
 The PREA standards mandate this for transgender and intersex inmates (115.42).
-Through facility forms and policies, staff can implement this Standard and review the degree to which they act on each inmate's stated preference.35 - Considering transferring an individual to a different facility if it would allow the inmate to be safe without being housed in a segregated unit.
-This includes housing an inmate in a facility with inmates of a different gender than the one assigned at the inmate's birth.
-For instance, it might be decided that a transgender woman might be safest in a women's facility. - Placing an LGBTI inmate in a single cell if possible.36
+Through facility practices and policies, staff can implement this standard and review the degree to which they act on each inmate's stated preference.36

+- Considering transferring an individual to a different facility if this would allow the inmate to be safe without being housed in a segregated unit.
+This includes housing an inmate in a facility with inmates of a different gender from the one assigned at the inmate's birth.
+For instance, a transgender woman might be considered most safe in a women's facility. - Placing an LGBTI inmate in a single cell if possible.37